Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/3.synchronize-ldes/README.md

-# LDES client can replicate an LDES
+# LDES client can synchronize an LDES
 This test validates user story **As a data intermediary I want to keep in sync with changes in the GIPOD LDES data set.** (VSDSPUB-60) and was shown during demo 1 on June, 7th 2022.

 ## Scenario: data set has no changes